-Article 39 – The Association’s Members, directors and professionals who have been elected as representatives of the Members, either members of the Board of Directors, the Management Board, Conselho Fiscal, the Committee of Ethics and the Technical Committees, shall not receive, in any way, compensation for the performance of their duties.
+Article 39 – The Association’s Members, directors and professionals who have been elected as representatives of the Members, either members of the Board of Directors, the Executive Board, Conselho Fiscal, the Committee of Ethics and the Technical Committees, shall not receive, in any way, compensation for the performance of their duties.

-Article 40 – At the beginning of each meeting, the members of the respective collegiate bodies, General Meeting, Board of Directors, Management Board, Conselho Fiscal and Technical Commissions shall declare any existing conflict of interest related to the matters to be dealt with at the meeting and the possible interest of the associations that are Members of AMEC and represented by their respective Members, due to objective and subjective factors that may be or appear to be impeding an independent, impartial and institutional evaluation of the matter to be dealt with.
+Article 40 – At the beginning of each meeting, the members of the respective collegiate bodies, General Meeting, Board of Directors, Executive Board, Conselho Fiscal and Technical Commissions shall declare any existing conflict of interest related to the matters to be dealt with at the meeting and the possible interest of the associations that are Members of AMEC and represented by their respective Members, due to objective and subjective factors that may be or appear to be impeding an independent, impartial and institutional evaluation of the matter to be dealt with.
 The positive or negative manifestations of the Members shall be recorded in the minutes of the meeting.

-Paragraph One: If any participant disagrees with the position expressed by a Member at a General Meeting or by a member of the Board of Directors, the Management Board or the Technical Committee, the participant shall express the conflict of interest and immediately submit that matter to the collegiate vote, which shall decide by simple majority of the votes of those present.
+Paragraph One: If any participant disagrees with the position expressed by a Member at a General Meeting or by a member of the Board of Directors, the Executive Board or the Technical Committee, the participant shall express the conflict of interest and immediately submit that matter to the collegiate vote, which shall decide by simple majority of the votes of those present.
 When the collegiate understands that there is a conflict of interest, the conflicted Member shall be prevented from voting on such deliberation.

 Article 41 – Members are not responsible for AMEC’s obligations, either jointly, nor subsidiarily, and there are no reciprocal rights and obligations among the Members.